 Though neutrals can really open up a room and create a refreshing space, dark colors aren't something to shy away from.
-Darker hues can create a beautiful contrast in a minimalism bathroom.
+Darker hues can create a beautiful contrast in a minimalist bathroom.

-Look at the dramatic ambience of this minimalist gray tile walk-in shower.
+Look at the dramatic ambiance of this minimalist gray tile walk-in shower.
 The darker tile provides a sophisticated look that lighter neutrals can’t offer.

 Here’s another example of dark minimalism done right.
 The black walls are a bold choice, but if that’s your style, go for it.